MichaelDPhan/SELO-PANO/README.md

 ##HOW TO USE:

 1. Include both the three.min.js package and HTML5Pano.js
 2. Initialize the pano with the ID of the container div via "HTML5Pano.init([container])"
     *   If no container is specifed, you can access the dom element via HTML5Pano.domElement
 3. To load in a new world, simply call a valid image into HTML5Pano.loadTexture([img])
     *	Image to load in should be a valid URL or image dataURI
 4. Call HTML5Pano.resize() when you need to resize, it will always be 100% of the container
+5. To add simple controls, add 'ExplorationControls.js' and call ExplorationControls.init();

 ##EXPOSED VARIABLES/FUNCTIONS